 Balance and flexibility exercises are also great for improving heart rate, reducing CVD risk, and enhancing muscle tone.
 Here are some exercises you can do:

 Stretching the muscles after your workout routine helps cool them down (walk or jog to warm up the muscles before exercising).
 You can also do exercises like touching the toes, calf stretches, and neck and arm stretches while sitting.
 Stretch for a good 10-15 minutes every day.

 Yoga asanas and pranayama are great for improving heart health.
 They improve muscle tone and lung capacity while relieving stress.
 Scientists state that yoga is a useful lifestyle intervention for managing cardiovascular diseases (9).
 Rehabilitation trainers also believe that yoga adds value to recovery therapy for people with CVD (10).

-Remember, it is not possible and advisable to do all of these exercises at once.
+Remember, it is not possible and advisable to do all of these exercises or sports at once.
 What is the ideal frequency for these exercises?
 Find out in the following section.

 How Much And How Often To Exercise?

 The American Heart Association recommends 150 hours of moderate-intensity and 75 minutes of vigorous exercise (11).
 This means you can either do 30 minutes of cardio for five days or 50 minutes of cardio for three days and 35-40 minutes of strength training or stretching exercises.

 Customize your cardio routine according to your heart’s condition and lifestyle.
 Start with three days of cardio and one day of strength training/yoga.
 Increase the frequency to 4-5 days of cardio and 2-3 days of weight training as you progress.

 However, if you have an existing heart condition, you must avoid doing a few exercises.
 Scroll down to find out.